 We’re less than 6 months away from the official Brexit date (29 March 2019).
 Yet nobody knows for sure what the outcome will be.
 Therefore most discussions revolve around endless arguments about what scenario might apply, anywhere from the softest to the hardest Brexit imaginable.
 Such discussions leave people and companies confused and powerless.

 Being prepared no matter the scenario

 Consequently, most companies have adopted a ‘wait-and-see’ strategy, which effectively means doing nothing and hoping for the best.
-However, this is a serious matter that has the potential to impact the wealth of hundreds of companies and their employees so it should be handled responsibly.
-No one has a crystal ball to tell the future but any responsible company can take practical measures today to prepare themselves for Brexit, no matter the scenario, soft or hard.
+This is a serious matter that has the potential to impact the wealth of hundreds of companies and their employees.
+Therefore, it should be handled responsibly.
+No one can tell the future but any responsible company can take practical measures to get ready for Brexit, no matter the scenario.

 What solutions to implement

 What can you do?
 Companies trading with the UK can already take simple steps to be as ready as possible and to minimize the disruption from Britain exiting the European common market.
-How is the business currently done between the EU and the UK?
-Trading in free-trade Europe has become almost too easy, and many bad habits have been developed as basic trade documents have become non-essential within the common market.
+How is the business currently happening between the EU and the UK?
+Trading in free-trade Europe has become almost too easy.
+We have developped many bad habits as basic trade documents have become non-essential within the common market.
 Things like a proper and compliant CMR, commercial invoice, HS code, origin or incoterms…

 Given that Britain might become as much of a foreign country as the USA or Switzerland, it would make sense to treat every shipment as an international procedure.
 In this case, the next steps are quite obvious for anyone familiar with international logistics.
 First, it is essential to go through the documentation of every UK shipment with a fine-tooth comb:

 Invoices – do they indicate shipper and consignee details including VAT / EORI numbers, commercial value, and currency?